MafiaCoconut/Monstrino/monstrino-docs/docs/architecture/03-container-architecture.md

 Some workflows also use **asynchronous event communication** through Kafka.

-This is primarily used for:
+This is used for:

-- media processing pipelines
+- media ingestion events (catalog-importer → media pipeline)
-- background data processing
+- AI enrichment requests and results (`ai.job.requested`, `catalog-enricher.attribute-result`)
+- admin alert dispatch and delivery confirmations
+- admin review decision commands and outcomes

 ---